AdamGagorik/FinanceScripts/README.md

 PC_USERNAME=[Your PC Username]
 ```

-These variables may be set in a filed called `.env` in the run directory.
+- These variables may be set in a filed called `.env` in the run directory.
+- Please note that the script will pause for 2-factor authentication on the 1st run.

 Examples
 ========